ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph Enrichment: Experiments and Evaluation

 \subsubsection{RQ3: Comparison with SOTA and Robustness under Adversarial Attacks}

-\textbf{Motivation.} While high detection accuracy is fundamental, the practical utility of a vulnerability detector is limited if it remains susceptible to adversarial evasion or fails to remain competitive against established state-of-the-art architectures.
-In real-world security auditing, malicious actors may intentionally obfuscate contract logic or introduce semantic perturbations to bypass automated tools.
-This necessitates a comprehensive evaluation of ORACAL's performance relative to existing SOTA models, alongside an assessment of its structural and textual robustness, to ensure that the framework maintains reliable defense in adversarial environments.
+\textbf{Motivation.} High detection accuracy alone is insufficient if a vulnerability detector is susceptible to adversarial evasion.
+In real-world security auditing, malicious actors may obfuscate contract logic or introduce semantic perturbations to bypass automated tools.
+This necessitates evaluating ORACAL's performance relative to SOTA models alongside an assessment of its structural and textual robustness.

-\textbf{Method.} We first conduct a comparative analysis of detection performance against several SOTA graph-based models, including GNN-SC \cite{cheong2024gnn}, SCVHunter \cite{luo2024scvhunter}, MTVHunter \cite{sun2025mtvhunter}, and MANDO-HGT \cite{nguyen2023mando}, as listed in Table \ref{tab:methods-comparison} of Section \ref{sec:related_work}.
-For this comparison, we evaluate three variants of our proposed framework: (i) \textit{ORACAL-base}, which utilizes only the structural graph modality; (ii) \textit{ORACAL-enrich}, which relies exclusively on the enriched semantic text modality; and (iii) \textit{ORACAL-all}, our complete multimodal architecture that fuses node/edge attributes, enriched text, and graph topology.
+\textbf{Method.} We first conduct a comparative analysis against several SOTA graph-based models: GNN-SC \cite{cheong2024gnn}, SCVHunter \cite{luo2024scvhunter}, MTVHunter \cite{sun2025mtvhunter}, and MANDO-HGT \cite{nguyen2023mando} (Table \ref{tab:methods-comparison}).
+We evaluate three variants of ORACAL trained under the causal attention mechanism: (i) \textit{ORACAL-base Causal}, using only the structural graph modality; (ii) \textit{ORACAL-enrich Causal}, using only enriched semantic text; and (iii) \textit{ORACAL-node-edge Causal}, the complete multimodal architecture.
+These variants are designed to isolate robustness vulnerabilities under each modality independently and in combination.

-Subsequently, we perform robustness tests by simulating realistic adversarial scenarios.
-In practice, an attacker may attempt to fool the detector by subtly modifying the contract's control- or data-flow (graph structure) or by introducing adversarial noise into the natural language descriptions (enriched text).
-Since ORACAL leverages both graph and text modalities, we must evaluate its robustness against both types of perturbations.
-Typically, adversarial attacks on graphs and text aim to minimize the perturbation budget while maximizing the misclassification rate.
-To this end, we choose the following representative attack methods: